 Does the federal reimbursement cover the full cost of educating a federally connected student?

 No. Impact Aid funds partially reimburse the Department for the cost of educating federally connected students.

-The average cost to educate a student in Hawaii is approximately $12,000.
-The average reimbursement for a federally impacted student is about $2,000, or 15 percent of the total cost.
-Hawaii taxpayers and the state government fund the balance.
+In the 2021-22 school year, the average cost to educate a public school student in Hawai‘i was approximately $19,686.
+However, the average reimbursement received for a federally connected student was $1,806, or 9.17 percent of the total cost.
+Hawai‘i taxpayers funded the remaining balance.

 How do we know how many federally connected students there are?

-Parents of Hawaii public school students are encouraged to complete and return to their school a federal census survey card that is sent to their homes around the beginning of the school year.
+Parents of Hawai‘i public school students are encouraged to complete and return to their school the Federal Impact Aid Program Survey form.
 They should be filled out and returned as soon as they are received, but schools will accept them throughout the school year.
-If you have not received a survey card, please contact your child's school.
+If you have not received the Survey form, please contact your child's school.